 After the clouds moved in and obscured the view of Mt.
-Rainier, I next focused on photographing the lookout structure itself.
+Rainier, I next focused on photographing the lookout structure.

-During the early 1900s, early fire detection became a priority for the U.S. Forest Service.
+Early fire detection became a priority for the U.S. Forest Service in the early 1900s.
 To address this need, they constructed fire lookout towers throughout the national forests of the Pacific Northwest, including Washington State.

 Constructed in 1933, the “view shed” structure housed the equipment and the “fire lookout,” whose duty was to search for wildfires in the surrounding wilderness.
 They positioned some lookouts, like Sun Top, atop peaks to maximize the viewing distance and range before the advent of aircraft and satellites.